Softwarearum/Softwarearum/src/content/blog/Glowup/index.md

 ### Unleshing Your Imagination

 This Replicate tutorial of a popular AI API service that got 3.7 million views.
-However, most of the comments were frustrated by just how difficult, time consuming and non-techie friendly the experience was by the comments...
+However, most of the comments were frustrated by just how difficult, time consuming and non-techie friendly the experience was inspired by the comments...
 ![Replicate](https://raw.githubusercontent.com/IanMcClue/glowup-images/main/replicate_tut.png)

 I quickly put together a quick MVP and then made a video about it on TikTok, which got over 30,000 views.
 It attracted 1,100 users with a CTR of 86% and saved users 10 minutes of time, all in just 24 hours.